aliou77/Symfony-Immobilier/note_react-symphony.md

 # ========= TASKS =============
-- add map feature in property.show page just display it
-- design back offiche
+- design back offiche dashboard
+- design a modal for search fields when mobile
+- handle sign in button.
+- make tests for all applications

 ==================
 - add an option for sale or rent properties with bando on properties